edorasware/edoras-one-initializr/README.md

 - Support for additional "Short Name" property (used for config files, tenant, etc.)
 - Gradle .war and .executable .jar project generation (needs gradle 3.0+)
 - Maven .war and .executable .jar project generation
+- Create sample code for addons and project if requested
 - Support for creating addons.
 - Support for different Java versions.